 Molly Turner is an urban planner who teaches urban innovation at the Berkeley Haas School of Business.
 She was the first policy person at Airbnb.

-These are the questions we ask on this week’s episode of Technopolis, the new podcast from CityLab about how technology is disrupting, remaking, and sometimes overrunning our cities.
+We game it all out on the fourth episode of Technopolis, the new podcast from CityLab about how technology is remaking, disrupting, and sometimes overrunning our cities.

 Batteries can store power from renewables like solar and wind so they keep our buildings running even when the sun doesn’t shine and the wind doesn’t blow.
 So it’s no surprise that utilities in sun-soaked places like Arizona, Hawaii, California, and Puerto Rico have all announced major increases in battery deployments for the next several years.
 And as extreme weather events intensify, coastal cities like Houston, New Orleans, and San Juan, might come to rely on big batteries to keep the lights on in homes, hospitals, schools, and fire stations.

 A future of battery-powered cities is not guaranteed.
 Most of the world’s utilities still rely heavily on polluting energy technologies and legacy centralized grids.
 Their monopoly status can make them slow to change without the right regulatory incentives in place.
 Lithium ion, which is the dominant battery technology, is also burdened by some serious geopolitical and human rights concerns.
 And lithium has real technological limitations, too.
 Ever hear of “range anxiety” in the context of battery-powered electric vehicles?
 That anxiety comes from the fact that batteries are still limited in how long they can store energy.

 But Bill Gates and many other prominent investors are pouring billions of dollars into new battery technologies that may eventually replace lithium ion with cheaper, longer-lasting, and less geopolitically fraught alternatives.